Table of Contents

 - Publish the app or desktop to the relevant group(s).
 If you publish to PROD, the app/desktop will be accessible to all users.

-- Impersonate a user in the relevant group
+- Impersonate a user in the relevant group.

-- Navigate to the App Store and launch the app or desktop
+- Navigate to the App Store and launch the app or desktop.

-- Verify everything is working as expected
+- Verify everything is working as expected.

-If you are testing a Desktop Variant, there are special considerations:
+When testing a Desktop Variant, there are special considerations:

 - Apporto Admins see ALL installed applications when they launch a desktop.
 So, in order to see what an end user will see, you must impersonate an end user.

-EXAMPLE: If you create three variants:
+EXAMPLE: If you create two variants:

 - ONLY Word